chengrangit/myapps/README.md

 docker start wordpress
 ```

-Enjoy your wordpress install courtesy of Docker!
+Enjoy your wordpress install courtesy of Docker.